2025-05-28 18:05:00

 These companies are racing to create the next big LLM, and in order to do that they need more and more novel data with which to train these models.
 This incentivises these companies to ruthlessly scrape every corner of the internet for any bit of new data to feed the machine.
 Unfortunately these scrapers are terrible netizens and have been taking down site-after-site in an unintentional wide-spread DDoS attack.

 Over the past 6 months Bear, and every other content host on the internet, has been affected.
 Both Sourcehut and LWN have written about their difficulties in holding back the scourge of AI scrapers.
-This seems to be happing to big and small players alike.
+This seems to be happening to big and small players alike.
 Self-hosted bloggers have had to figure out rate-limiting and CDNs too, which is pretty unfair for someone who just wants to write on the internet.

 Bear is hit daily by bot networks requesting tens of thousands of pages in short time periods, and while I now have systems in place to prevent it actually taking down the server, when it started happening a few months ago it certainly had an impact on performance.